PerryBaran/music-library/README.md

 # Music-Library

-An Express.js API that interacts with a mySQL database via CRUD requests to store and interact with data containing artists and albums information.
+An Express.js API that interacts with a mySQL database via CRUD requests to store and interact with data containing artists, albums and song information.

 Implements Test-Driven development using Mocha and Chai.